awatson1978/clinical-verification/README.md

 `meteor test-packages path-to-your-package`

-## Running your meteor app and your meteor package tests at the same time

-The way we work internally is to run our meteor app with a free [mongohq](http://www.mongohq.com/)  sandbox database and at the same time run all of our packages tests with the internal meteor mongodb on a different port:

-* app: `MONGO_URL=... meteor`
-* tests: `unset MONGO_URL && export ROOT_URL=http://localhost:3100/ && meteor --port 3100 test-packages my-package1 my-package2`

-For our convenience, we created a couple of shell scripts, one that runs the app and one that runs all our package tests, and that set / unset all the meteor related environment variables before hand.
-We recommend you do the same.
+## Additional Resources
+``clinical:verification`` is an extention of TinyTest, so documentation such as the EventedMind screencast [Testing Packages with Tinytest](https://www.eventedmind.com/feed/meteor-testing-packages-with-tinytest) is relevant.

-## Internals
+## Known Issues

 The **Munit** test runner uses a slightly modified version of the `testAsyncMulti` function (with support for test timeouts) from the test-helpers package shipped with meteor to run all the tests in the test suite including all the setup and `tearDown` functions.

-## Known Issues

 * If a test fails, afterEach / tearDown will not be called.
 This is because MUnit uses testAsyncMulti behind the scenes, and this is a limitation of testAsyncMulti.
 We therefore recommend, as a workaround, to do cleanup in beforeEach / setup too.